10 Amazing Things To Do in Baños, Ecuador

 Have you ever wanted to grapple down a powerful waterfall in the middle of Ecuador?
 Well now is your chance!

-While I was volunteering in Baños, one of the most popular tours that were purchased was the canyoning tour.
+While volunteering in Baños, one of the most popular tours purchased was the canyoning tour.

 Here is the chance to explore the eastern Tungurahua and climb through the water that is fed by the Amazon and Pastaza Rivers.